Reviewing First Northwest Bancorp (FNWB) & Its Peers

 |2.21

-This table compares First Northwest Bancorp and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares First Northwest Bancorp and its rivals revenue, earnings per share and valuation.

 |Gross Revenue